dzsaintsurin/sl-api/README.md

 ## How to run the application via docker-compose.

 1. Navigate to the repo folder and run `make run-deploy-docker`.
-This will to build the Docker image and start the container with the app.
+This will to build the Docker image and start the container with the app via docker-compose, and expose the application on port 8090.
-2. Visit [http://localhost:8090]() to see the documentation of the Web-API.
+2. Visit [http://localhost:8090](http://localhost:8090) to see the documentation of the Web-API.

 Enjoy!
 #